Home Doh Ref

 Data Binding

-You can use Doh's standard data binding tools (Doh.mimic, Doh.observe) with html pattern instances.
+You can use Doh's data binding tools (Doh.mimic, Doh.observe) with html pattern instances.

-A powerful feature is the ability to observe nested properties within the css and attr proxies.
-This allows you to react directly to changes in specific styles or attributes applied to the DOM element.
+You can observe nested properties within the css and attr proxies.
+This lets you react to changes in specific styles or attributes applied to the DOM element, even if they are changed in the DOM outside of Doh.

 let myElement = New('html', { css: { color: 'blue' } });